Dankongithub/esimaccess-python/README.md

 # Esimaccess Python Library

-Python SDK for the Esimaccess API, powered by httpx.
+Python SDK for the Esimaccess API, using httpx.

 ## Documentation